-Assessments of perceived online intimacy
+Assessments of Perceived Online Intimacy

 People use online social networks to keep in touch, share and express their thoughts with their loved ones.
-Therefore, the argument can be made that online social networks also support their intimate relationships.
-This study critically examines the concept of online intimacy by employing a questionnaire (n=360) for empirical exploration of the concept of perceived online intimacy given the perspective of the “digital divide.”
+The argument can thus be made that online social networks also support intimacy in relationships.
+This study critically examines the concept of online intimacy by employing a questionnaire (n=360) to explore the concept of perceived online intimacy from the perspective of the digital divide.
 The findings suggest that social networking promotes alterations in people’s perceptions of intimacy in both online and offline settings.

-Keywords: intimacies, online social networks, digital divide
+Keywords: intimacy, online social networks, digital divide

-Conceptualizations of intimacy
+Conceptualizations of Intimacy

 The definition and importance of intimacy have been the focus of scores of studies, mainly from the field of psychology (e.g., Mashek & Aron, 2004; Reis, 1990).
 Intimacy has been considered an essential aspect of interpersonal relationships (e.g., Clark & Reis, 1988; Prager, 1995; Reis, 1990).
-Most scholars agree that it is a multidimensional concept and that it varies considerably in its conceptualizations and how it develops and is sustained.
-For example, Prager (1995) stated that Intimacy "overlaps with concepts such as love, closeness, self-disclosure, support, bonding, attachment, and sexuality’ (p.
+Most scholars agree that it is a multidimensional concept and that it varies considerably in how it is conceptualized, especially regarding development and maintenance.
+For example, Prager (1995) stated that intimacy “overlaps with concepts such as love, closeness, self-disclosure, support, bonding, attachment, and sexuality” (p.
 13).
-Despite this suggested overlap, the conceptualization of intimacy as self-disclosure seems to have prevailed.
-From this perspective, self-disclosure of personal thoughts and feelings has considered the means for attaining intimacy (e.g., Prager & Buhrmester, 1998; Sprecher & Hendrick, 2004).
-Reis and Shaver (1988) postulated that intimacy develops using interactions in which an individual discloses information about himself and another person listens and responds empathically.
+Despite this suggested overlap, the concept of intimacy as self-disclosure seems to have prevailed.
+From this perspective, self-disclosure of personal thoughts and feelings is considered a means for attaining intimacy (e.g., Prager & Buhrmester, 1998; Sprecher & Hendrick, 2004).
+Reis and Shaver (1988) postulated that intimacy develops using interactions in which individuals disclose information about themselves, and others listen and respond empathically.
 They proposed that this disclosure of emotions and thoughts may result in higher levels of intimacy than a revelation of facts.
-Lippert and Prager (2001) also found a discrepancy between factual and emotional disclosures, which both predicted intimacy.
+Lippert and Prager (2001) also found a discrepancy between factual and emotional disclosures, though both resulted in intimacy.

-Should the concept of online intimacy further problematize our understanding of intimacy?
-Lomanowska and Guitton (2016) claim that distinguishing online intimacy from offline intimacy does not necessarily mean that the definition of intimacy essentially diverges.
-Instead, they propose that intimacy is realized in a different way contingent on the medium.
-Similarly, we argue that probing the possible evolution of the concept of intimacy should first involve an interdisciplinary investigation of the concept.
+Does the concept of online intimacy conflict with our understanding of intimacy in general?
+Lomanowska and Guitton (2016) claim that distinguishing online intimacy from offline intimacy does not necessarily mean that the definition of intimacy must diverge.
+Instead, they propose that intimacy is realized in different ways contingent on the medium.
+Similarly, we argue that probing the possible evolution of the concept of intimacy should first involve an interdisciplinary investigation of the concept itself.